 - Obtain a medical history as well as an event history. - Conduct a "head to toe" physical assessment. - Perform a genital and anal exam depending on the history of the assault. - Collect possible evidence if you desire. - Offer emergency pregnancy, sexually transmitted infection (STI) and HIV prevention. - Offer available community resources.

 COLORADO REPORTING OPTIONS

-Under Colorado law, if you are 18 years or older, you have reporting options.
+Under Colorado law, if you are between the ages of 18 and 69, you have the following reporting options.
+Individuals outside this age range may be subject to mandatory reporting requirements.
 You may: